-For example, for a clinical study, you might collect and store data in OnCore, collect and store data via data collection forms and a patient registry in REDCap, compute data using statistical software on a HIPAA Compute Enclave to perform analysis, transmit intermediate results with colleagues using a Box Health Data Account, compute by making data analysis charts with Tableau, and archive the input data and results on the Scholarly Data Archive (SDA) to ensure research reproducibility.
+For example, for a clinical study, you might collect and store data in OnCore, collect and store data via data collection forms and a patient registry in REDCap, compute data using statistical software on a HIPAA Compute Enclave to perform analysis, transmit intermediate results with colleagues using a Microsoft or Google at IU Secure Storage, compute by making data analysis charts with Tableau, and archive the input data and results on the Scholarly Data Archive (SDA) to ensure research reproducibility.

 The IU IRB must ensure protocols include adequate mechanisms for ensuring confidentiality of research data.
 IU and its affiliates have agreed that the following systems provide adequate provisions to protect confidentiality of research data.
 If research personnel will use only these systems to collect, transmit, store, compute, and archive research data, the IRB may find that adequate provisions exist to maintain confidentiality of data without additional information.

 |OnCore||Record, manage, and report on operational data for clinical research||OCR|